Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - Religious beliefs

-… as well as any other preferences, as this information is important in making the best possible medical decisions.
+This information is important in making the best possible medical decisions.

-It is your responsibility to give your patients the best possible care regardless of their wishes.
+You are responsible for giving your patients the best possible care regardless of their wishes.
 For example, if a patient requests an epidural but it’s too late in the process for one, you should deny the request and explain why.

 Set Realistic Expectations